hmer1/FamilyCart/Readme.md

 ## Technologies Used

 This application was built using the Django framework.
-It is the "3 pepople in 40 hours" project as part of the Python course at the Software Development Academy (SDA).
+It is the "3 people in 40 hours" project as part of the Python course at the Software Development Academy (SDA).

 ## Installation